iutools/iutools/doc/test-plan.md

 Submit form with Enter key
 - Enter morpheme 'tut', then PRESS ENTER
   - Form should be submitted

+Word Entry window hiding/showing
+- Reload the Morpheme Dictionary page
+   - Make sure the Word Entry window is NOT showing
+- Search for morpheme 'tut'
+   - Make sure the Word Entry window is NOT showing
+- Click on an example word
+   - Make sure the Word Entry IS now showing
+- Search for the morpheme 'gaq'
+   - Make sure the Word Entry window is NOT showing
+- Click on an example word
+   - Make sure the Word Entry IS now showing and that it shows the newly clicked word as opposed to the previous one
+- Reload the Morpheme Dictionary page
+   - Make sure the Word Entry window is NOT showing

 ## Feedback link